meilisearch/documentation/create/how_to/meilisearch_react.md

-# Implement instant search in your react app in 5 minutes
+# Implement instant search in your React app in 5 minutes

 _The following is a guest post by Riccardo Giorato._